 Fanger GR, Vaillancourt RR, Heasley LE, Montmayeur JP, Johnson GL, Maue RA.
 Analysis of mutant platelet-derived growth factor receptors expressed in PC12 cells identifies signals governing sodium channel induction during neuronal differentiation.
 Mol Cell Biol.
 1997;17(1):89-99. doi:10.1128/mcb.17.1.89

 Dartmouth Digital Commons Citation

 Fanger, Gary R.; Vaillancourt, Richard R.; Heasley, Lynn E.; Montmayeur, Jean-Pierre P.; Johnson, Gary L.; and Maue, Robert A., "Analysis of Mutant Platelet-derived Growth Factor Receptors Expressed in PC12 Cells Identifies Signals Governing Sodium Channel Induction during Neuronal Differentiation."
 (1997).
-Open Dartmouth: Published works by Dartmouth faculty.
+Dartmouth Scholarship.
 1162.